treeform/tabby/README.md

 of,13151942776
 and,12997637966
 ```
-And a Nim object that has the correct schema:
+And a nim object that has the correct schema:
 ```nim
   type FreqRow = object
     word: string